 3. Color Balance

-Color balance just means that your colors look realistic–white is pure white, red is red, etc. This particular edit took me a while to figure out.
-Color balance in weird and, to be honest, I’m still not entirely sure what I’m doing.
+Color balance just means that your colors look like they should–white is pure white, red is red, etc. This particular edit took me a while to figure out and sometimes I still struggle with it.
+Color balance is weird.

 One little “hack”I learned from How I Made $40k My First Year of Blogging (affiliate), though, is to always include something white in your photos.
-The easiest way to do that is with white dishes, since they go with everything.
-But I don’t have white dishes, so I’ve had to get creative.
+The easiest way to do that is with white dishes and doilies, since they go with everything.

 With this particular photo, I used a white background.
-Though I usually don’t.
-My background is normally something like you’d see in my One Pot Chili Mac and Cheese.
-Which means I have to find some other way of adding white–normally a paper doily or a towel with a lot of white in it.
+Though I usually don’t, which means I have to find some other way of adding white–normally a paper doily or a cotton towel with a lot of white in it.